philippe/FrogCMS/frog/plugins/skeleton/readme.txt

 - A settings page (that does nothing except display some text)
 - Code that gets run when the plugin is enabled (enable.php)

+== HOW TO USE IT ==

+* To use the settings and documentation pages, you will first need to enable the plugin!
+* Use the readme.txt file to explain to plugin users how to install the plugin!
+* Use this example layout as a basis.
+* Apart from enable.php, you can also create a disable.php
+* The settings() function in the SkeletonController.php file demonstrates the use of getAllSettings().
+The API also provides getSetting(), setSetting() and setAllSettings().

+== NOTES ==

-Note: to use the settings and documentation pages, you will first need to enable the plugin!
+* To use the settings and documentation pages, you will first need to enable the plugin!

-Note 2: in index.php, change the value of require_frog_version into a non-existant Frog
-        version and look at the plugins list (in the administration section) again.
+* In index.php, change the value of require_frog_version into a non-existant Frog version and look at the plugins list (in the administration section) again.

+* Did you know you can have the controller make a visible tab (or not)?
+Change Plugin::addController('skeleton', 'Skeleton', 'administrator', false);
+  to
+    Plugin::addController('skeleton', 'Skeleton', 'administrator', true);
+  to have the plugin controller create a tab.

+== LICENSE ==

+This demo plugin is licensed under the AGPL License. <http://www.gnu.org/licenses/agpl.html>